ut-ras/Rasware/README.md

 ### Jump to the Linux Instructions ###
-1. Follow the rest of the instructions on how to use Rasware from the [clone rasware](#clone-rasware-1) step in the Linux instructions.
+1. Follow the rest of the instructions on how to use Rasware from the [Install Dependencies](#install-dependencies) step in the Linux instructions.

 Setup for Mac